satyasripathi/assessment-test/README.md

  Post validation steps:
  To list kafka topics created,
- 1. docker exec -it kafka kafka-topics --list --bootstrap-server localhost:29092 (to see topics created in kafka) output should be generated as : user-login, processed-user-login
+ 1. docker exec -it kafka kafka-topics --list --bootstrap-server localhost:29092 (to see topics created in kafka). output should be generated as : user-login, processed-user-login

  2. To view streaming data in the topic, run the command,